-- Negotiate to have someone trusted to help you with money management.
+- Negotiate to have someone trusted to help you with your day-to-day money management.

-- Have your wages paid directly into an account.
+- Have your wages paid directly into a bank account.

-- Only carry a limited amount of money and avoid carrying an ATM or credit card.
+- Only carry a limited amount of money and avoid carrying bank or credit cards.

-- Arrange with the bank to reduce the daily cash withdrawal limit on from ATMs.
+- Arrange with the bank to reduce your daily cash withdrawal limit on from ATMs.

 - Consider having two people as signatories on your bank accounts.